oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/equinix_fcr.md

 5. Copy the OCID of the Virtual Circuit and move to the next task.
     ![Virtual Circuit OCID](../oci-multicloud-connectivity/fastconnect/images/equinix_network_edge/eq_fastconnect-5.png)

-## Task 3: Create a Connection to the Equinix Network Edge
+## Task 3: Create a Connection to the Equinix Fabric Cloud Router

 1. Go back to the Network Edge in the Equinix console.
 Under **Virtual Device Details -> Connections** the **Virtual Connections** list should be empty.
 Click **Create Connection** to establish a private connection from Oracle Cloud to VyOS.
     ![Private Connection](../oci-multicloud-connectivity/fastconnect/images/equinix_network_edge/connections-1.png)